leodip/goiabada/mkdocs/docs/how-it-works.md

 You can also assign permissions and attributes to individual users.
 Attributes are key-value pairs or arbitraty information, and can be included in the access token or id token.

 To facilitate user management, you can create groups of users.
 When you give a permission to a group, you give it to all group members.
 The same applies to attributes - group attributes will be included for all group members.

-For better user management, the option to create user groups is available.
-When a permission is granted to a group, it automatically extends to all members of that group.
-This principle also holds true for attributes – any attributes configured for a group will be applicable to every member of that group.

 ## Attributes